 1.5 cups boiling water

-Add the ingredients to a quart jar and let sit, covered, for at least 20 minutes or up to 4 hours.
+Add the water and basil to a quart jar and let sit, covered, for at least 20 minutes or up to 4 hours.
 Strain out the herbs and sip on this tea infusion daily for herbal benefits.

-Or our stress relieving, Last Nerve Tonic which has a beautiful base of Tulsi along with a few other of my favorite stress relieving heart centered herbal products.
+We also have our stress relieving Last Nerve Tonic which has a beautiful base of Tulsi along with a few other of my favorite stress relieving slash heart centered herbal products.

 Getting on board with an adaptogen like Holy Basil or Tulsi has so many long term health benefits.
 I encourage you to explore how to incorporate this powerful and very accessible adaptogen into your life.

 Colleen O’Bryant is a trained herbalist and not a licensed doctor or registered healthcare practitioner.
 She cannot and does not claim to diagnose health conditions, nor prescribe medicines.
 Colleen O’Bryant does not claim that the information and products she provides to Client will prevent, alleviate, or cure any diseases or medical conditions.
 The information and products Colleen and Wild Roots Apothecary provides is not intended to be a substitute for medical treatment.
 Please consult your medical care provider before using herbal products, particularly if you have a known medical condition, allergy or if you are pregnant or nursing.
 Always consult a medical doctor before modifying your diet, using any new product, drug, supplement, or doing any new exercises.
 Wild Roots Apothecary statements and products have not been evaluated by the FDA and they are not intended to diagnose, treat, cure, or prevent any disease or condition.
 Client understands that Colleen is not yet certified by the American Herbalists Guild, but by working with clients such as yourself she is gaining the required hours of practice to apply towards her certification.